...

 US-FDA-510k

-Want to get the FDA 510k approved tag for your product?
-Maven is all set to guide you for your FDA 510k process.
+Want to get the FDA 510k approval for your medical device and IVDs (In vitro Diagnostic devices)?
+Maven regulatory consultants guide you for your US FDA 510k process.

-These submissions are a bit tedious and consisting of multiple steps and testing requirements.
-Appropriate planning, support from your end, and guidance from our end would make this process much simpler.
+These submissions are a bit tedious and consist of multiple steps and testing requirements.
+Appropriate planning, support from your end, and guidance from our end would make this 510k submission process much simpler.

 These 510k are the pre-market notifications!
 Once cleared, the organization can go ahead with the marketing process.